 continued on towards Dalby.
 Had lunch at Thomas Jack park and continued

 towards Toowoomba.
-At Toowoomba we went through the Cobb & Co Transport
+At Toowoomba we went through the Cobb & Co

-we saw everything in there that we needed to see.
+discounted entry but we saw everything in there that we needed to see.

 We both decided that if we have time we would like to see more of

 Toowoomba.
 I filled the truck and to my horror noticed that the air

 servo as there was no room.
 This servo is right at the start of the

 range that goes STEEPLY downhill for about 5K.
 It was starting to rain,

 diesel spewing onto tyre, a real recipe for a massive spinout if I

 needed to brake heavily.
 Fortunately the exhaust brake did its job and

 we arrived at a rest area where temporary repairs fixed the problem and

 we continued to Clontarf. we camped outside Brett's Camper Care for the

 Removed broken awning and went to see Val at the shop in Labrador.

 Laurie and Keith had just left but when Val heard we were coming, he

 We stay at Norm and Wendy's.
 Julie went to Sea World with Sue (Val's

 wife) and went shopping with Wendy.
-I fixed a lot of things that I didn't
+I fixed a lot of things that I

-from the tank and refitted a door that had snapped the
+the air bleed from the tank and refitted a door that had snapped the

 hinges.
 Val and Sue came over 1 night for a BBQ which was a great night

 as Val and Norm share a passion for planes and they debated the pros

 We leave Norm and Wendy's and head into Brisbane to pick up a Cobb